tchiotludo/akhq/README.md

 Configuration file can by default be provided in either Java properties, YAML, JSON or Groovy files.
 YML Configuration file example can be found here :[application.example.yml](application.example.yml)

+### Pass custom Java opts

+By default, the docker container will allow a custom jvn options setting the environnments vars `JAVA_OPTS`.
+For example, if you want to change the default timezome, just add `-e "JAVA_OPTS=-Duser.timezone=Europe/Paris"`

 ### Run with another jvm.options file

 By default, the docker container will run with a [jvm.options](docker/app/jvm.options) file, you can override it with